 Charleston, South Carolina.
 Cute city with history, the ocean, and beautiful weather!
 Sounds like a dream.

 What style of weddings do you like best?

 Moody, boho, industrial.
-But, ultimately, I like weddings that are all about who the couple is and tells their story.
-Not just trying to make it Pinterest worthy.
+But, ultimately, I like weddings that are all about who the couple is and tells their story and not just trying to make it Pinterest-worthy.

 Describe your dream wedding.

-I would like to get married in a field surrounded by tall grass and trees and have the ceremony with almost no decor, just the views, and then create a “greenhouse” for the reception with simple, fun chandeliers and vintage style tables.
-Lots of flowers and just a cozy, fun feel.
-I want to start my marriage making people feel loved and known and like they are over at our home for a hangout.
-I also definitely want either Mexican for dinner or food trucks all around.
+I would like to get married in a field surrounded by tall grass and trees and have the ceremony with almost no decor (just the views) and then create a “greenhouse” for the reception with simple, fun chandeliers and vintage style tables.
+I envision a lot of flowers and want the atmosphere to be fun and cozy.
+I want to start my marriage making people feel loved, known, and like they are over at our home for a hangout.
+I also definitely want either Mexican for dinner or food trucks.
 To finish the night I want a massive dance party under the stars.